25 Things The Cruise Stewards Aren’t Telling You About Your Cruise Cabin

 24. Interior Cabins Are Better for Sleeping Than You’d Expect

-If you care about sleeping in, interior cabins have one real advantage over balcony and oceanview rooms.
-It’s completely blacked out.
+If you care about sleeping in (proudly raises my hand), interior cabins have a huge advantage over balcony and oceanview rooms because it’s completely blacked out.

 Quick Tip: If you decide on an interior room, grab a pack of nightlights on Amazon.
 Or just leave the bathroom light on with the door cracked.
-Either way, handle it before day one or you’ll be stubbing your toe into furniture at 2am.
+Either way, take care of it early on in your trip or you’ll be stubbing your toe into furniture at 2am.

 23. Most Cruise Lines Have a Pillow Menu